lorin/roamjs-daily-zettles/README.md

 # roamjs-daily-zettles

-A [RoamJS] plugin that generates a random list of three links from pages that contain the `#zettles` tag:
+A [RoamJS] plugin that generates a random list of three links from pages that contain the `#zettles` tag.

+It looks like this:

 ![screenshot](screenshot.png)